Meghan, Duchess of Sussex, takes tabloid to court over private dear ‘daddy’ letter

 Meghan’s father, Thomas Markle, 75, living in Mexico, has been a royal pain to the royal couple, complaining that the celebrity duo has treated him shabbily and abandoned him.

-The elder Markle, however, has also acknowledged that he has repeatedly sold his story to paparazzi, the tabloids and TV documentary producers, in an attempt to tell his version of his estrangement with his daughter and her new family.
+The elder Markle has acknowledged that he sold his story to paparazzi, the tabloids and TV documentary producers to make money and to tell his version of his estrangement with his daughter and her new family.

-Meghan is suing the Mail On Sunday and MailOnline over a series of articles that reproduced parts of a handwritten letter she sent to her father in August 2018.
+Meghan is suing the Mail on Sunday and MailOnline over a series of articles that reproduced parts of a handwritten letter she sent to her father in August 2018.

 Meghan is claiming invasion of privacy, breach of data protection and copyright infringement.
 The tabloid not only quoted portions of her letter, but printed images of her elaborate handwritten script.